-- Operating deficits up to an aggregated amount of \$175,000 including payment of any costs that exceed available financing.
-Any such payment shall be structured as a loan. - Repayment of capital contributions in proportion to any deficiencies in Low Income Housing Tax Credits. - Repurchase of the interest of the Investment Limited Partner under certain extreme extreme circumstances.
+- Payment of operating deficits up to an aggregated amount of \$175,000.
+Any such payment shall be structured as a loan. - Repayment of capital contributions in proportion to any deficiencies in Low Income Housing Tax Credits - Repurchase of the interest of the Investment Limited Partner under certain extreme extreme circumstances.